 Karanveer joined Watsi on June 27th, 2015.
 Four years ago, Karanveer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Karanveer's most recent donation supported Loisi, a mother and vegetable seller from Malawi, to fund hernia repair surgery.
+Karanveer's most recent donation supported Randy, a 49-year-old dedicated father from Philippines, to fund shoulder surgery.

 Karanveer has funded healthcare for 57 patients in 10 countries.